erinysong/git-workshop/README.md

 Welcome to USDC's Git workshop repository!
 Our goal by the end of the workshop is that participants can:

 - Understand the concept of version control.
 Understand Git and GitHub as tools to track and manage version history.
-- Comfortably use some of the core features of Git (commits, forking, branches).
+- Comfortably use some of the core features of Git (commits, forks, branches).
 - Use GitHub as a collaborative tool to manage project changes and communicate with project teammates.

 Prerequisites for this workshop: